Gajol/IT-Notes/Notes/API/gRPC.md

 |Payload Data Structure|gRPC uses Protocol Buffer by default to serialize payload data.|REST mainly relies on JSON or XML formats to send and receive data.|
 |Code Generation Features|gRPC has native code generation features.|Developers must use a third-party tool like Swagger or Postman to produce code for API requests.|

-When to use gRPC over REST
+## When to use gRPC over REST
-- due to low browser compatiblity, gRPC is limited to internal / private systems
+- due to low browser compatibility, gRPC is limited to internal / private systems
 - REST is the most-known API for connecting microservices, follows HTTP standards and universal browser support
-- use gRPC for real-time streaming, IoT systesm, when fast light-weight messaging is requried
+- use gRPC for real-time streaming, IoT systems, when fast light-weight messaging is required
 - consider gRPC for mobile use as mobile apps do not need a browser and benefit from smaller messages

 # [Goolge - Understanding gRPC, OpenAPI and REST - API Design](https://cloud.google.com/blog/products/api-management/understanding-grpc-openapi-and-rest-and-when-to-use-them)